 - webglstats.com which reports a slightly higher 98%

-Before you decide that you need to target these users, take into consideration that they probably represent people using old computers, possibly on old corporate networks.
-Or who knows, these days perhaps they are internet connected fridges, toilets, and wine bottles.
+Before you decide that you need to target that missing ~5%, take into consideration that they probably represent people using old computers, possibly on old corporate networks, who would not be able to run your fancy new fangled graphics anyway.
+Or who knows, these days perhaps they are internet connected fridges, toilets, wine bottles, or shoes.

 They are not likely to be your target for a fancy WebGL app in the first place.
 Your audience on the internet is huge, so focus on the people that you can reach and don’t worry about the couple of percent that you can’t.